mozilla/pontoon/specs/0109-infobar-component.md

 # Summary

-Create a reusable component to display infobars to users.
+Create a component to display infobars to users.

 # Motivation